netlify/eslint-config-node/README.md

 }
 ```

-- Add the following `.prettierrc.json` at the root:
+- Add the following `.prettierrc.json` to the root of the project:

 ```json
 "@netlify/eslint-config-node/.prettierrc.json"